symfony/symfony-docs/security/acl.rst

 operation such as view, edit, etc. on the domain object, there are cases where you may want to grant these permissions explicitly.

-The ``MaskBuilder`` can be used for creating bit masks easily by combining several base permissions::
+The ``MaskBuilder`` can be used for creating bit masks by combining several base permissions::

     $builder = new MaskBuilder();